nickcatsshild/Streming-Jellyfin-Server-and-Useful-Plugins/README.md

 **Introduction:**

-Jellyfin offers a comprehensive and customizable media streaming experience.
-To further enhance this experience, various third-party plugins and repositories can be installed, expanding the available features and functionalities.
+Jellyfin offers a complete and customizable media streaming experience.
+To further improve this experience, several third-party plugins and repositories can be installed, expanding the functionalities and resources available.
+I set up my own server and we started to configure it currently with 16 TB of storage, the idea is to expand the storage, infinity is the limit.

 **Plugin Repositories:**